cue-labs/cue-by-example/004_mythic_beasts_dns/README.md

 	// These policies apply only to our primary domain "my-primary-domain.test": {
-		// "blog.my-primary-domain.test", must exist (as it makes all our revenue) blog!: _
+		// "blog.my-primary-domain.test", must exist (as it drives all our revenue!) blog!: _
 	}
 }